 Anyway, we put together our list of what was specifically great about Justice League alongside a few things that were not-so-great about the movie.
 It should go without saying, but some major spoilers are lurking.
-If you want to see the movie with a clean slate, just bookmark this and return to read later.
-Now, on to the good, the bad, and whether it’s worth spending your hard-earned money.

 Good: It doesn’t take itself too seriously